dba-i/mssql-dba/README.md

 # MSSQL DBA MCP Stdio Server

 The server provides a functionality to handle DBA tasks for SQL Server database, such as analyzing tables, assesing index health, and finding missing indices.
 Many more tasks are upcoming. **Currently we support only SQL Server Authenitcation** method.
+Please join our [Discord](https://discord.gg/Fs3Nqpgx) and share your feedback!

 ## Prerequisites
 Create a user with these permissions: